 I-20 and Visa Regulations

 The following are rules to maintaining proper status on your F-1 visa.
-Should you have questions regarding these rules please feel free to make an appointment with me to discuss.
-I can be reached at 617-333-2210 or email@example.com
+Should you have questions regarding these rules please feel free to make an appointment with Sheila Vaughn to discuss at 617-333-2210 or email@example.com.

 Providing the International Student Advisor with timely information in order to maintain an up-to-date SEVIS record is extremely important and applies to each of the rules listed below.